 Purpose: The Respiratory Care Department offers a two-year program that prepares individuals for an allied health specialty in the clinical care and management of respiratory disorders.
 The graduate will possess advanced, intensive-care skills to assess, monitor and evaluate adult, pediatric and neonatal patients on mechanical ventilation.
 Respiratory therapists practice in a variety of settings, including intensive care units, neonatal/pediatric special care areas, general hospital floors, emergency/trauma units, extended care and rehabilitation facilities, and the home care environment.
 Respiratory Care courses consist of classroom, lab and supervised hospital experience.
 Graduates of the associate degree program may become Registered Respiratory Therapists (RRT) by passing the Therapist Multiple-Choice Examination and the Clinical Simulation Examination.
 Texas requires that respiratory care practitioners obtain a state license to practice respiratory care.
-The program is affiliated with several community hospitals including Ben Taub, Texas Children's, Memorial-Hermann, Methodist, St Luke's Episcopal Hospital, and eleven other clinical affiliates.
-The program (CoARC #200307) is fully accredited by the Commission on Accreditation for Respiratory Care (CoARC), 1248 Harwood Rd., Bedford, TX 76021-4244, 817-283-2835, www.coarc.com.
+The program is affiliated with several community hospitals including Ben Taub, Texas Children's, Memorial-Hermann, Methodist, CHI St Luke's, and several other clinical affiliates.

+The program (CoARC #200307) is fully accredited by the Commission on Accreditation for Respiratory Care (CoARC), P.O.
+Box 54876, Hurst, TX 76054-4876, 817-283-2835, www.coarc.com.